ZFS: Snapshots and clones

 An advantage of copy-on-write is that, when ZFS writes new data, the blocks containing the old data can be retained, allowing a snapshot version of the file system to be maintained.
 ZFS snapshots are consistent (they reflect the entire data as it existed at a single point in time), and can be created extremely quickly, since all the data composing the snapshot is already stored, with the entire storage pool often snapshotted several times per hour.
 They are also space efficient, since any unchanged data is shared among the file system and its snapshots.
 Snapshots are inherently read-only, ensuring they will not be modified after creation, although they should not be relied on as a sole means of backup.
 Entire snapshots can be restored and also files and directories within snapshots.

-Writeable snapshots ("clones") can also be created, resulting in two independent file systems that share a set of blocks.
+Writable snapshots ("clones") can also be created, resulting in two independent file systems that share a set of blocks.
 As changes are made to any of the clone file systems, new data blocks are created to reflect those changes, but any unchanged blocks continue to be shared, no matter how many clones exist.
 This is an implementation of the copy-on-write principle.